 3. He didn’t plant the apples for eating

 John didn’t plant the kind of apples you just pluck from the tree and eat.
 Instead, he planted small, tart apples that are used to make a type of brandy called Applejack and hard cider, two very popular drinks at that time.

 John Chapman was a member of a church called the New Church.
-Wherever he went, he would preach the doctrine of the church which believed that God and nature were one in the same.
+Wherever he went, he would preach the doctrine of the church, which believed that God and nature were one and the same.

-Each year since 1974 in Fort Wayne Indiana, there’s a festival held in celebration of Johnny Appleseed’s life.
-The Johnny Appleseed festival doesn’t just celebrate his life but lifestyle.
+Each year since 1974 in Fort Wayne, Indiana, there’s a festival held in celebration of Johnny Appleseed’s life.
+The Johnny Appleseed festival doesn’t just celebrate his life but his lifestyle.
 There are no modern conveniences allowed for vendors at the festival.
-Cooking must be done over an open fire, without the use of propane gas and vendors are required to dress in 1800 period dress, sell products, demonstrate trades, entertain and provide food potentially available within the 1800’s.
+Cooking must be done over an open fire, without the use of propane gas and vendors are required to dress in 1800 period dress, sell products, demonstrate trades, entertain and provide food potentially available within the 1800s.

 By planting ten trees for every item you purchase, it’s our mission to plant 1 billion trees by 2030.
 Head to our website to learn more and get 10% off your next purchase.